 Big Sky Resort Terrain Overview

-Big Sky Resort's slopes see on average 400 inches (157 cm) of snowfall a year.
-That is almost 33 feet a year!
+Big Sky Resort's slopes see on average 400 inches (10.2 meters) of snowfall a year.
+That is almost 33 feet every year!

 Big Sky Resort Elevation

 Big Sky Resort has a summit elevation of 11,166 feet, or 3,403 meters.
 However, not all of that elevation is able to be skied.
 The base of the ski slope sits at 7,218 feet above sea level, creating a ski hill that is 4,350 feet (1,326 meters) high.
 This is referred to as the slope's vertical drop - or a measure of how high the skiable hill is.